markon1-a/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 That's a pretty good answer actually.
 The exact same saying came to my mind when you asked the question.
-But yeah, it's like, of course, I mean, I also heard this rule, for example, when I took a cryptography course at university and they told us, okay, this is how the stuff works, but don't do it.
+I also heard this rule, for example, when I took a cryptography course at university and they told us, okay, this is how the stuff works, but don't do it.
 And it's like very unsatisfactory, right?
 Because it feels like, okay, but where else should I learn this?
 I mean, if I learned this at university...